nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 ### Full-Deploy Mode

-"Full-Deploy Mode" allows for Damn Vulnerable Drone to use a virtually simulated wifi network as the drones data-link connection between its Ground Station and Companion Computer.
+"Full-Deploy Mode" allows for Damn Vulnerable Drone to use a virtually simulated wifi network as the data-link connection between the Ground Station and Drone Companion Computer.
 The system requirements to run "Full-Deploy Mode" a Kali VM with the following minimum requirements:
 * Kali Linux VM (Ubuntu 22.04 is also supported)
   * 8-16 GB RAM